 Colonial Williamsburg Teacher Institute

-Applications are now available for Oklahoma fifth- and eighth-grade teachers interested in receiving a fellowship to attend the 2018 Colonial Williamsburg Teacher Institute.
+Applications will be available in November for Oklahoma fifth- and eighth-grade teachers interested in receiving a fellowship to attend the 2019 Colonial Williamsburg Teacher Institute.

 While at Colonial Williamsburg -- the world’s largest living history museum -- Oklahoma teachers meet character interpreters of 18th-century people and are immersed in early American history through hands-on activities and reenactments of historic events.
 Teachers also meet daily with a peer facilitator to discuss interactive teaching techniques and develop creative lesson plans based on their experiences.
 Participants are required to share materials, skills and experiences with fellow teachers through two workshops upon their return from the institute.

 “No textbook can replace the inspiration and knowledge gained by walking in the footsteps of early Americans, both famous and ordinary,” said Teacher Institute alumna Linda Goodnight of Wewoka.
 “The Colonial Williamsburg Teacher Institute is by far the finest, most comprehensive teacher training I have ever attended.
 I am a better American and a better teacher because of it.”

 The fifth-grade teacher institute program is designed for fifth-grade social studies/history teachers and resource teachers, such as librarians or gifted/talented teachers, who plan to teach U.S. history in their schools.
 The middle-school program is open only to eighth-grade classroom teachers who teach U.S. history as part of their social studies curriculum.
 The fellowships are available to public and private school teachers and cover all program activities, airfare, lodging and most meals.
 Each teacher will also receive a $300 stipend for classroom materials.